 One specific complexity is that food supply chains can be long and complex.
 There are a variety of physical, economic and relationship steps from soil to consumer.
 How is it possible to create standards and evaluate an entire supply chain?
 If Fair Trade, for example, is about trade justice from farmer to consumer, how could something be certified without acknowledging the role of all supply chain participants, especially consumers?

 On a macro level, the certification dilemma we are left with is navigating between the complex and simple.
 A desire to push complex ideas but pressure to simplify down to those aspects and transactions which are easy to standardize, monitor, communicate and market.
 The organic movement was about biodiversity, people, and soil, yet the entire certification conversation is simply about chemicals inputs.

 Fair Trade was a dramatic revisioning of how farmers and consumers interact, yet certification focuses only on the economic transactions at one part of the supply chain.
 In simplification, core values and concepts are lost and this is a problem.
 So, while certifications might have some role in the marketplace, their importance in broader food system reform has to be questioned.

-Stay tuned for next week’s post in which we we look at two other reforms: Food Co-ops and Boycotts.
+Check out Part Two, Continued, where we look at two other reforms: Food Co-ops and Boycotts.